ivan-guerra/programmador.com/content/posts/real-time-linux-app-development.md

 ## Real-time Kernel Patches

-The first step to setting up a RT Linux system is to make the kernel fully preemptible[^2] via the real-time kernel patches.
+The first step to setting up a RT Linux system is to make the kernel [fully preemptible][3] via the real-time kernel patches.
 You can apply the `PREEMPT_RT` patches to your kernel using the steps listed below:

 1. Make note of your kernel's X.Y.Z version number.
 Typically, the git branch name will include the version number.
-2. Go to kernel.org[^4] and download the `*.gz` containing the patch files for your particular kernel version.
+2. Go to kernel.org and download the `*.gz` containing the patch files for your particular kernel version.
 3. Apply the patches:
 ```bash
 cd linux/ gzip -cd
 /path/to/patch-4.19.94-rt39.patch.gz | patch -p1 --verbose
 ```
-4. Verify there are no `*.rej` files in your Linux source tree[^5].
+4. Verify there are no `*.rej` files in your Linux source tree.

 ## Kernel Configuration